Elon, North Carolina

 Genesis 1:27-28 says, “God created human beings in his own image.
 In the image of God he created them…THEN GOD BLESSED THEM and said, “Be fruitful and multiply.
 Fill the earth and govern it.”
 (NLT) What does it mean that he blesses them?
 He blessed them with reproduction.
 Reproduction is God’s blessing.

-It took less than a week for creation to take place.
+The process was not long but short.
+It did not take a million years for God to create the world.
+He did it in less than a week for creation to take place.
 It started on a Sunday.
 Sunday is the first day of the week.
 The six days of creation started on Sunday and ended on Friday with the creation of man and on Saturday God rested.
 The day that Jesus rose from the dead is the same day that He created the world.

 The only days that have an evening and morning are twenty-four hour days.
 We would say “morning and evening.”
 Our days start in the morning but the Jewish day started in the evening.
 It started at night.
 It went from sundown to sunset.
 They said “evening and morning”.
 That was the Jewish way of saying “a day.”